Table of contents

 Strengths and limitations

 We are aware that by averaging over regional and country areas, this can hide differences within each country or region, where affordable properties may be in a different place to the households with the appropriate incomes.
+However, from 2023 we have made local authority level estimates for England and Wales available.

 There are various sources of income data.
 A strength of the FRS is that it allows us to differentiate between homeowners and private renters and therefore we have chosen to use this source.
-We have used a weighted-quartiles method to approximate quartile income estimates from these data.
+We have used a weighted-quartiles method to approximate median income estimates from these data.
 The weighting helps to compensate for some survey design and response bias.
-Further quality information for the income statistics can be found in the Family Resources Survey information page.

 This section provides a range of information that describes the quality of the data and details any points that should be noted when using these statistics.